Censorship in Iraq: Censorship in Iraq: 1979 - 2003

-Saddam Hussein ruled Iraq as a single-party dictatorship from 1979 - 2003, with the Ba'athist Party being the only lawful party in Iraq.
-During this era, political criticism or dissent of the Iraqi government was illegal.
+Saddam Hussein ruled Iraq as a single-party state from 1979 - 2003, with the Ba'athist Party and the National Progressive Front maintaining mostly majority in parliamentary elections, with only a select few independents achieving seats.
+During this era, political criticism which undermined the Ba'ath party was illegal, with most criticism for the party coming from internal channels, rather than general public.
 Similar restrictions against political expression were found in the Iraqi Constitution.

-While elections were sometimes held in Iraq during this time period, they were essentially "mock" elections with Saddam Hussein as the sole candidate.
-No legitimate free and fair elections were held in Iraq.
+The only source of political representation in Iraq during Saddam's regime was in the Iraqi Parliament with people able to vote either for the collation led by the Ba'ath Party, or to vote for independents, but non-parliamentary elections were mostly mock elections with no opposition.

 The Iraqi National government was (in accordance with Article 37 of the Constitution of 1990) limited to the membership of the Revolutionary Command Council.
 Among other powers, this council had (Article 36) the right to prohibit anything that they felt harmed "national unity", the "objectives of the People" or their "achievements".

 Censorship in Iraq during the 1950s - 1979

-In the late 1950s - late 1970s, several different political factions fought for control of the Iraqi government.
-Initially, a series of military leaders ruled Iraq from 1958 - 1968.
+In the late 1950s to late 1970s, several different political factions fought for control of the Iraqi government.
+Initially, a series of military leaders ruled Iraq from 1958 to 1968.
 After, which the Iraqi Baathist Party seized control and was led by a series of party leaders until Saddam Hussein came to power in 1979.
-None of these different governments showed much support for the freedom of speech, press, personal expression and other forms of communications because of Saddam’s strict rule.
+None of these different governments showed much support for the freedom of speech, press, personal expression and other forms of communications because of Saddam's strict rule.

 Censorship in the Kingdom of Iraq

-The Constitution governing the Kingdom of Iraq (1932 - 1958) pledged to respect several civil liberties, specifically;
+The Constitution governing the Kingdom of Iraq (1932 - 1958) pledged to respect several civil liberties, specifically:

 Article 12 - "Freedom of expression of opinion, liberty of publication, of meeting together, and of forming and joining associations" ... in accordance with whatever laws were enacted by the national government.

 Article 13 - "Islam is the official religion of the State.
 Freedom to practise the rites; of the different sects of that religion, as observed in Iraq, is guaranteed.
 Complete freedom of conscience and freedom to practise the various forms of worship, in conformity with accepted customs, is guaranteed to all inhabitants of the country provided that such forms of worship do not conflict with the maintenance of order and discipline or public morality."

 Article 15 - "Art.
 15. All postal and telegraphic correspondence and all telephonic communications shall be secret and free from censorship or detention, except in such circumstances and in such manner as may be prescribed by law."